YaboGV/yabogv.github.io/content/research/heat_executive_function - Copy/index.md

 ---
-title: "Exposure to Heat and Student's Cognitive Functioning"
+title: "Temperature and Learning in West and Central Africa"
 date: 2024-09-01
 # tags: ["Executive Function","UTCI","keyword 3"]
-author: "Yabo Gwladys Vidogbena"
+author: "Yabo Gwladys Vidogbena, Risto Conte Keivabu, Julia Behrman, and Liliana Andriano"
-description: "This paper shows how students contemporaneously function under hot temperatures in the context of a developing country."
+description: "This paper shows how exposure to hot temperature trhoughout an academic year affects students' human capital."
-summary: "This paper quantifies the contemporaneous effect of exposure to hot temperatures for children in developing countries using a novel longitudinal dataset and UTCI (temperature perceived) data."
+summary: "We provide benchmark estimates of the effect of high temperatures on learning outcomes in WCA, thus providing an important comparison point with other parts of the world."
 # cover:
 #     image: "main_res_sur_ass.png"
 #     alt: "Image caption"